-On the other hand, if you are using WordPress, you can transfer your WordPress website to whichever host you want without a problem.
+On the other hand, in the blogger vs WordPress comparison chart, you can transfer your WordPress website to whichever host you want without a problem if you are using WordPress.

 It allows you to change your domain name, change the host, and move your web to other content managers without risking your content.

 WordPress clearly has many advantages over Blogger in every respect.Blogger vs WordPress Comparison Chart

 Why should you do something twice when you can get it right the first time?
 If the aim of starting a blog is beyond a private online blog, Blogger is not meant for you.
 WordPress is a better option for every indicator.

 3. Security: Blogger vs WordPress Comparison Chart